 Gently rolling slopes add visual interest and charm to your lawn.
 Nothing complements a hillside like lush, green grass covering it.
 Planting grass seed on hills is not much different than planting it on a level surface.
 The biggest consideration is preventing the grass seed from getting washed away or drying out due to runoff of water from the hill.
 Simply plant your seed and cover until it grows, and your slopes will be the envy of all.

-Loosen the top of the soil, using a rototiller or aerator to penetrate down 2 or 3 inches.
+Loosen the soil, using a rototiller or aerator to penetrate down 2 or 3 inches.
 Rake over the soil bed to break up large clumps and remove debris such as sticks, stones and roots.
-Level slight depressions as you work to create an even slope.
+Level slight depressions as you go to create an even slope.
 Push some soil to the side, to use later for covering seeds.
 Work your way across the area to be seeded.

 Spread a starter fertilizer across the soil bed.
 Mix the fertilizer in slightly by raking.

 Mix your desired grass seed with topsoil.
 Use two parts seed to one part soil.

 Divide the grass seed mix in half.
 Seed the slope, using about 4 pounds of seed per 1,000 square feet.
-Use a mechanical seeder or seed by hand.
+Use a mechanical seeder or seed by hand; whichever you prefer.
 Cross the area, going in one direction and scattering half the seed evenly.
 Repeat the process, going in a perpendicular direction, until the remainder of the seed is disbursed.
 Try to make sure the coverage is as uniform as possible so that when the seed sprouts the lawn will grow in fully.

-Rake across the seeded slope lightly to cover it with soil, protect the seed from birds and ensure good seed-to-ground contact, which will help keep it from washing away.
-Make sure the soil is not too thick -- less than 1 inch is sufficient.
+Rake across the seeded slope lightly to cover it with soil.
+This helps to protect the seed from birds and also ensures good seed-to-ground contact, which will help keep it from washing away.
+Make sure the soil is not too thick — less than 1 inch is sufficient.
 Follow by watering lightly, avoiding puddles of water.
 The ground should be moistened, not saturated.